snacktavish/TreeToReads/docs/tutorial.md

 exponential_mean = 10
 ```
 Setting mutation_clustering clustering to OFF will cause these values to be ignored and mutation locations to be drawn from a uniform random distribution.

+* Optional insertion and deletion parameters
+By default no insertions or deletions will be simulated.
+If an indel model and indel rate are specified, inserstions and deltions will be simulated using indelible.
+For information about paramaters, see http://abacus.gene.ucl.ac.uk/software/indelible/manual/model.shtml for more info
+indel_model =  LAV 1.7  541   #  specifies the indel length distribution
+indel_rate  =   0.1       #  rates of insertion and deletion are both 0.i

 ## Run the program!
 ```